-If you do not do the e-learning, your 1st Response training will not be valid.
-You cannot be a first aider in Girlguiding until you have completed the e-learning.
+If you don't do the e-learning, your 1st response training won't be valid.
+You can't be a first aider in Girlguiding until you've completed the e-learning.
 You can do the e-learning before or after your training session.
 We recommend doing it as close to your training session as you can.

 We recommend that you complete all training including the e-learning within 3 months of each other.

-Volunteers who are under 18, including young leaders, cannot be the named first aider in the meeting place or at an event or activity.
+Volunteers who are under 18, including young leaders, can't be the named first aider in the meeting place or at an event or activity.

 We require a qualified first aider at all unit meetings.
-If this is not possible please speak to your commissioner to see if first aid cover can be provided by another member in a one-off situation.
+If this isn't possible please speak to your commissioner to see if first aid cover can be provided by another member in a one-off situation.

-The 1st Response course is an attendance-based courses so it is not possible to 'fail'.
-If you can't physically demonstrate aspects of the training such as CPR, then you will be required to show that you can instruct others in how to perform these techniques.
+The 1st response course is an attendance-based courses so it isn't possible to 'fail'.
+If you can't physically demonstrate aspects of the training such as CPR, then you'll be required to show that you can instruct others in how to perform these techniques.

 This course is a permit to carry out first aid duties within Guiding and Scouting.
-It is not recognised or transferable outside of our charities.
+It isn't recognised or transferable outside of our charities.

-When volunteers complete renew their external award, the Commissioner will update the first aid qualification ‘qualified date’ on Go! to the date this renewal was completed.
-This will then re-validate the qualification for a further three years.
+When volunteers complete renew their external award, the commissioner will update the first aid qualification ‘qualified date’ on GO to the date this renewal was completed.
+This will then re-validate the qualification for a further 3 years.